Yale Fellowship in Public Psychiatry (PPF)

 Typical Weekly Schedule

-Thursday: Clinical Sites (Morning), Statewide Clinical Chiefs (Afternoon, Monthly), Academic Time
+Thursday: Clinical or academic time; Statewide Clinical Chiefs (monthly)

-Friday: Yale Department of Psychiatry Grand Rounds, Academic Time
+Friday: Yale Department of Psychiatry Grand Rounds; Clinical or academic time

 Program Directors and Core Faculty